jivadevoe/UIAlertView-Blocks/README.md

 HOW IT WORKS
 ------------

 Instead of calling the traditional `-initWithTitle:message:delegate:cancelButtonTitle:otherButtonTitles:` initializer, you call the new initializer: `-initWithTitle:message:cancelButtonItem:otherButtonItems:`.
-This works just like the traditional initializer, except instead of using strings for the buttons, it takes instances of UIAlertViewButtonItem's.
+This works just like the traditional initializer, except instead of using strings for the buttons, it takes instances of RIAlertViewButtonItem's.
 This is a class also defined as part of the category which simply encapsulates the button label and the action block to execute when that button is tapped.
 The last argument is variadic, just like the traditional initializer, so it must be `nil` terminated.

 The action blocks are of type AlertViewAction, which is typedef'd to be a block as follows:

 	typedef void (^AlertViewAction)();

-The UIAlertViewButtonItem class also provides a convenience method which returns an autoreleased item called, conveniently enough, `+item`.
+The RIAlertViewButtonItem class also provides a convenience method which returns an autoreleased item called, conveniently enough, `+item`.

 Under the covers, the category takes the button items you pass in, and it stores them as an associated object with the UIAlertView itself.
 It then initializes a traditional UIAlertView, setting itself as the delegate.
 When the UIAlertView gets the `-alertView:didDismissWithButtonIndex:` delegate method called, it pulls out the button items, looks up the one associated with the tapped button, and executes the block associated with that button.